rkarmaka98/SuperSegmentaion/README.md

 The segmentation head uses a lightweight ASPP decoder which provides better context while keeping the model small enough for mid-range GPUs.

+**Note**: Training with `batch_size=1` previously failed because the `BatchNorm2d` layers inside the ASPP module receive a 1x1 tensor after global pooling.
+Statistics become invalid and the network outputs NaNs.
+These layers now use `GroupNorm`, which works reliably even when the batch size is one.

 ## run the code
 - Notes: